MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Update-MgUserMailFolder.md

 # Update-MgUserMailFolder

 ## SYNOPSIS
-Update the properties of mailfolder object.
+Update the writable properties of a mailSearchFolder object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaBetaUserMailFolder](/powershell/module/Microsoft.Graph.Beta.Mail/Update-MgBetaUserMailFolder?view=graph-powershell-beta)

 ## SYNTAX